SUMMARY 2026

 In recent years, Diplacus and other genera have been the focus of several genomic studies.
 A striking revelation from these studies is the close similarity observed among the anthocyanin-related MYB factors in their genomes.
 MYB factors can exist in two states: upregulated and downregulated.
 When MYB factors are upregulated, petals typically exhibit anthocyanin coloration; conversely, when they are downregulated, anthocyanin is absent.
 This indicates some diversity among these states.

 We selected three TFs (R2R3MYB2, MYb4, and MYB5 = MaMyb1) for further details.
 All three have STRs (short tandem repeats) of variable length in their introns.
-When extended sufficiently, these STRs could form hairpin miRNA, postulated to be crucial for MYB gene activity in epidermal tissue.
+When extended sufficiently, these STRs could form hairpin miRNAs, which are postulated to be crucial for MYB gene activity in epidermal tissue.
 The STRs were short throughout all varieties in yellow-flowered forms, whereas in red-flowered forms, the STRs are more extended and better hairpin builders than the former.
 It is argued that STRs within introns are heritable and semi-reversible, and that they have been shown to coactivate gene expression.

 Conclusions:

 All coastal species of Diplacus (sect.
 Diplacus) share a similar molecular genetic structure.
 The R2R3MYB2 gene is organized in a modular fashion, consisting of exons and introns.
-The exons form the protein structure of MYB, while the introns, especially the STRs, function as regulatory units and serve
+The exons form the protein structure of MYB, while the introns, especially the STRs, function as regulatory units and serve as functional activator elements.

 Moreover, the Antirrhinum pseudomajus/striatum complex exhibits significant similarities.
 In ROS1, an anthocyanin R2R3 MYB, the STR can be identified between MYB coding sequences that demonstrate considerable variation and are thought to have regulatory and activating effects on the MYB factor.